 3Add environment info, seed and version number(s) somewhere!

 aspect of the imputation workflow.
-With the popmis data, we show how (not) to develop an imputation model.
+With the popmis data, we show how (and how not) to develop an imputation model.
 With the hiv data we focus on extending the imputation model to include Heckman-type selection-inclusion methods.
-And with the impact data we provide a example of multivariate missingness in real-world data.
+With the impact data we provide an example of multivariate missingness in real-world data.
 Together, this should give enough scaffolding for applied researchers who are faced with incomplete multilevel data.

 REVIEW UNTIL THIS POINT SVP